Actionable Entities Recognition Benchmark for Interactive Fiction: Conclusion

 \section{Conclusion}

-This paper presents a new causal natural language processing task — Chekhov's gun recognition (CGR).
-It formalizes the notion of Chekhov's gun as an entity that has a causal effect on the development of the story in line with structuralist views.
-It provides a corpus of interactive fiction games to introduce the benchmark for CGR.
-To illustrate the differences between CGR and NER, it validates the proposed task on four different datasets.
-Using human player data the paper demonstrates that the CGR model predicts human attempts to interact with entities within interactive fiction.
-Finally, it shows how the CGR classifier could be applied to an external dataset to obtain insights into the structure of the narrative.
+This paper presents a new causal natural language processing task — Actionable Entities recognition (AER).
+It formalizes the notion of an Actionable Entity as any entity that could be engaged by one of the protagonists and thus affect the story's development in line with the structuralist sense.
+It provides a corpus of labeled texts to introduce the benchmark for AER.
+To illustrate the differences between AER and NER, it validates the proposed task on four different datasets.
+The paper demonstrates that the AER model predicts human attempts to interact with entities within interactive fiction.
+Finally, it shows how the AER classifier could be applied to an external dataset to obtain insights into the structure of the narrative.